gjeanmart/greg.jeanmart.me/source/_posts/the-4-day-workweek.md

 We just saw this is definitely valuable for workers but what about businesses.
 This ultimate ambition behind a system like this is to **improve productivity**.
 First you need of course to be able to measure the productivity of your business (objectives, sales, etc.).
 It also helps workers to reconsider priorities on important matters and **reward quality over quantity**.

 Reorganising a business and the people to offer one day off a week has also for consequence to force **workers to be non-essential** as an individual.
 What is essential is the job and the responsibilities so it is never healthy to give too much responsibilities to a single employee and risk him burnout and risk the business at the same time.
-In comparaison, good organisations have backup plans where responsibilities are shared within teams and force people to think for the company rather than them self (success is often due to the synergy of a group of people, not a single man).
+In comparison, good organisations have backup plans where responsibilities are shared within teams and force people to think for the company rather than them self (success is often due to the synergy of a group of people, not a single man).

-Finally, improving work-life quality has some indirect consequences **reducing the number of sick days** (job stress, lack of motivation, burnout) and his also mathematically **cost effective** (cut down on office space requirements and potential overhead costs).
+Finally, improving work-life quality has some indirect consequences **reducing the number of sick days** (job stress, lack of motivation, burnout) and is also mathematically **cost effective** (cut down on office space requirements and potential overhead costs).

 ### Other consequences and risks